Mexico City: Metro train bridge collapse leaves several dead | DW | 04.05.2021

 An elevated part of metro track in Mexico City partially collapsed on Monday night, bringing down rubble and some train carriages onto the road below, videos on Mexican news and social media showed.

 The city's Comprehensive Risk Management and Civil Protection Agency said that 13 people had died and 70 more were injured at an early count.
-The injured were being taken to several nearby hospitals for treatment.
+Of the injured, 34 were taken to several nearby hospitals for treatment.

 Mayor Claudia Sheinbaum, who had traveled to the scene, wrote on Twitter that "firefighters, public safety personnel are working.
 Various hospitals attending.
 We will give more information shortly."